 Yes, most medical aids/schemes offer benefits for palliative/hospice care.
 For more information, please ask your service provider.

 Does receiving Palliative Care mean that I am dying or giving up?

 No!
 Palliative Care began in the 1980s under the premise that all patients with chronic diseases should receive proper symptom management regardless of the stage of their disease.

 Does receiving Palliative Care mean that I will die sooner?

 No!
 Studies have shown that patients with appropriate pain and symptom management often live longer and enjoy a better quality of life than those without.

-Can I still pursue active treatment of my disease (i.e. hemodialysis, chemotherapy, radiation) if I do Palliative Care?
+Can I still pursue active treatment of my illness (i.e. hemodialysis, chemotherapy, radiation) if I do Palliative Care?

-Absolutely, Palliative Care will follow you through all stages of your disease and treatment, and is most beneficial when started early in your disease process.
+Absolutely, Palliative Care will follow you through all stages of your illness and treatment, and is most beneficial when started early in your disease process.